-For the Valley Center Municipal Water District, your retail water supplier, the sources of water for our 25,630 customers are the Metropolitan Water District of Southern California (Metropolitan) and the San Diego County Water Authority, through the aqueduct facilities owned and operated by the San Diego County Water Authority.
+For VCMWD, your retail water supplier, the sources of water for our 25,727 customers are the Metropolitan Water District of Southern California (Metropolitan) and the San Diego County Water Authority, through the aqueduct facilities owned and operated by both Metropolitan and the San Diego County Water Authority.

-Metropolitan imports water into Southern California from two sources: a 242-mile-long aqueduct that brings Colorado River water from Lake Havasu and a 444-mile-long aqueduct that carries water from the Sacramento-San Joaquin Delta.
-Water from these sources travels to the Metropolitan system through pressurized large diameter pipes, open aqueduct canals and open reservoirs.
-The supply is then treated at the Robert F. Skinner Filtration Plant located in Western Riverside County.
+Metropolitan imports water into Southern California from two sources: a 242-mile-long Colorado River Aqueduct which brings water from the Colorado River, and the 444-mile-long State Water Project California Aqueduct that carries water from the Sacramento-San Joaquin Delta to southern California.
+Once in the Metropolitan system, the supply is then treated at the Robert F. Skinner Filtration Plant (RFSFP) located in Western Riverside County, one of Metropolitan's seven regional filtration plants.

-In 2010 and 2011, Metropolitan Water District of Southern California completed its source water sanitary surveys for the Colorado River and the State Water Project.
+In December 2002, Metropolitan Water District of Southern California completed its source water assessment of its Colorado River and State Water Project supplies.
 Colorado River supplies are considered to be most vulnerable to recreation, urban/storm water runoff, increasing urbanization in the watershed and wastewater.
 State Water Project supplies are considered to be most vulnerable to urban/storm water runoff, wildlife, agriculture, recreation and wastewater.
 Additional information regarding this topic may be obtained at www.mwdh2o.com.

-Additionally, VCMWD also receives treated water from the San Diego County Water Authority's Twin Oaks Valley Treatment Plant, located in San Marcos, CA. Water travels approximately fifteen miles through pressurized large diameter pipes from the Carlsbad Seawater Desalination Plant to the Twin Oaks Valley Treatment Plant where it is blended with water supplied by Metropolitan.
+Additionally, VCMWD also receives treated water from the San Diego County Water Authority's Twin Oaks Valley Filtration Plant (TOVFP), located in San Marcos, CA. The TOVFP is fed by two sources, a variable blend of Colorado River/State Water Project water and Desalinated Sea Water from the Carlsbad "Bud Lewis" Seawater Desalination Plant, located by the Encina Power Plant, 15 miles west of the TOVFP.

-After treatment at the Skinner Filtration Plant and the Twin Oaks Valley Plant, the water flows into five aqueduct pipelines and is delivered to the Valley Center Municipal Water District.
-Once in the Valley Center system, which includes 341 miles of water mains, 43 reservoirs, and 28 pumping stations; the water supply remains in pressurized pipelines and covered reservoirs, further protecting its quality.
+After treatment at the RFSFP and the TOVFP, the water flows through 7 aqueduct connections off of the 1st and 2nd SDCWA Aqueducts and the SDCWA 2A Pipeline into the VCMWD water system.
+Once in the VCMWD system, water is delivered through 340 miles of pressurized water mains, 141 million gallons of covered storage in 43 reservoirs, and 28 pumping stations, further protecting its quality.